Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|-----------------|
 | `boolean` | `true` | see [WithDecay](https://docs.swmansion.com/react-native-reanimated/docs/animations/withDecay/) |

-Whether to apply or not a decay animation when the pan gesture ends.
+Whether to apply a decay animation when the pan gesture ends or not.

 ### panEnabled
 | Type | Default |